Tanya Irwin Piano

 I haven’t purchased a piano because I don’t know if my child is interested in learning to play.
 I want to try 1 lesson and see if they even like it.
 What if they hate it?

-Once in a while, I hear a fearful comment like this.
+Once in a while, I hear a comment like this.
 When you dream of your child learning to play the piano, consider the following advice.

-Firstly, never let your child hear you saying that you doubt their desire for lessons.
+Never let your child hear you saying that you doubt their desire for lessons.
 Playing a music instrument is a gift and a soothing experience.
 It’s not to be hated.
 It’s an honor.

-Lastly, if your child likes music and piano but still says “no” to playing the piano, find out the underlying reason for this.
+If your child likes music and piano but still says “no” to playing the piano, find out the underlying reason for this.

 The culprit could be video games.
 For example, if your child is playing a video game after school and you start talking about piano lessons or reminding them that it’s time to leave the house to go to the piano lesson, it’s like offering them vegetables (piano lessons) while they’re eating a cake (video games).
 Of course they’ll say “no” to the lessons.